iloveicedgreentea/GoWatchIt/readme.md

         "ownernamefilter": "plex_owner_name to filter events on",
         // filter based on device uuid so only the client you want triggers things, or leave blank
         // must be uuid. easy way to get it is playing anything and searching logs for 'got a request from uuid:'
-        // or check the devices
+        // or check the devices.
+You can split it with a comma for multiple devices "deviceuuidfilter": "",
-        "deviceuuidfilter": "",
         "url": "http://xyz",
         "port": "32400",